openstack-archive/tripleo-docs/doc/source/install/developer/upgrades/major_upgrade.rst

 It is worth noting here that before invoking the Heat stack update, prepare_command_prepends_ the prepare_env_file_ to the list of environment files passed to Heat.
-Also worth highlighting is that the `--container-registry-file_parameter`_ is unique to the upgrade prepare command, and is expected to point to the tripleo-heat-templates environment file containing the references for the target version container images.
-That file looks something like
+Also worth highlighting is that the operator must include all environment files used in deploying the overcloud that is being upgraded.
+It is especially important that the operator includes the environment file containing the references for the target version container images.
+See the operator_docs_ for pointers to how that file is generated and for reference it will look something like

     .. code-block:: bash